 And if you are planning a winter trip, we have a complete guide to Seville in winter.
 The city is dazzling during the holidays and mild temperatures mean that you can explore outdoors in relative comfort.

 Also be sure to visit Granada, home of the famous Alhambra Palace.

 If your trip is short and you are wondering whether to visit Granada or Seville, we have some information that may help you decide!

 Looking for smaller places to add to your itinerary for Andalusia?
 Check out the darling white village of Casares, one of the most picturesque white villages in Spain, or spend one day in Ronda, admiring the Puente Nuevo and the jaw-dropping views of the countryside.

 If you are planning to explore broader in Spain, consider one of these amazing Spain road trips.

-Barcelona, one of the best places to visit in Spain, is of course a must on any first-timer’s itinerary for the country.
+Barcelona is one of the best places to visit in Spain, and a must on any first-timer’s itinerary for the country.
 Consider adding a few day trips from Barcelona to explore other nearby destinations, such as Girona or Montserrat, or explore the Costa Brava, including some pretty white villages.